-Do you ever wonder what R&D chemists do on a daily basis?
-I know we do!
-We recently sat down with Steve Milano, Director of R&D at Tremco Commercial Sealants & Waterproofing to take a deeper dive into what he and his team actually do and the impact they make on our business - and trust me - it's a huge one!
+Do you ever wonder what a chemist does in research and development?
+We recently sat down with Steve Milano, Director of R&D at Tremco Commercial Sealants & Waterproofing to take a deeper dive into what he and his team actually do and the impact they make on the construction industry.

 Q. What do you do on a daily basis?
 What does an R&D Chemist do?

 A. Every chemist is assigned project work; some people create their own projects and some are told what projects to work on.
 We train new chemists on our products and systems in different applications in the field and once they start to understand our systems, they can put their own creative spin on it.